-If the service agreement with a member of the Management Board ends because of removal, resignation from office or a mutual termination agreement, the members of the Management Board are entitled to a severance payment that complies with the recommendations of the GCGC.
-However, this does not apply in the event that the service agreement is terminated by the Company in accordance with Section 626 German Civil Code (BGB) for good cause for which the Management Board member is responsible, or in the event that the service agreement is terminated by the Management Board member without good cause under Section 626 BGB.
+If the service agreement with a member of the Management Board ends because of removal, resignation from office, or a mutual termination agreement, the members of the Management Board are entitled to a severance payment that complies with the recommendations of the GCGC.
+However, no such entitlement to a severance payment applies in the event that the service agreement is terminated by the Company in accordance with Section 626 German Civil Code (Bürgerliches Gesetzbuch - BGB) for good cause for which the Management Board member is responsible, or in the event that the service agreement is terminated by the Management Board member without good cause under Section 626 BGB.
 The severance payment may not exceed the amount of two years' total compensation and may not exceed the compensation for the remaining term of the agreement (severance payment cap).

 In the event of a change of control, the Management Board member has the right to resign from office with three months' notice.
 At this time, the service agreement also ends.
 The Management Board service agreements each provide for a post-contractual non-competition clause for two years.
 For the duration of the non-competition clause, the respective Management Board member is entitled to compensation amounting to 50% of his last contractually received compensation.
+Other severance payments received by the Management Board member under the respective service contract shall be offset against this compensation for the non-compete obligation.
 Other compensation earned during the term of the non-compete period will be offset with compensation for the non-compete obligation to the extent that the total of the compensation for the non-compete obligation and the other compensation would exceed the compensation lastly received according to the contract.